Production3000/mvp3000esp/doc/sensor_module.md

 # Sensor Module

-The sensor module recieves sensor data from a user script and processes it.
+The sensor module receives sensor data from a user script and processes it.
 It is then output in CSV format via serial console and optionally published to a MQTT broker.

 ### General Workflow